5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Exploratory-analysis-write-up.md

 - Cuisine groups with the highest average scores tend to have lower grade A percentages.
 - Groups with lower average scores tend to have higher grade A percentages; American Manhattan has 75.99% A grades from a very large inspection base.
-- Critical violation percentages are consistently high across all cuisines, ranging from roughly 40% to 65%, suggesting critical violations are widespread rather than isolated to specific cuisine types.

 #### Sample size caveat